Lockheed Martin F-22 Raptor: Overview

 The aircraft's dual Pratt & Whitney F119 augmented turbofan engines are closely spaced and incorporate rectangular two-dimensional thrust vectoring nozzles with a range of ±20 degrees in the pitch-axis; the nozzles are fully integrated into the F-22's flight controls and vehicle management system.
 Each engine has dual-redundant Hamilton Standard full-authority digital engine control (FADEC) and maximum thrust in the 35,000 lbf (156 kN) class.
 The F-22's thrust-to-weight ratio at typical combat weight is nearly at unity in maximum military power and 1.25 in full afterburner.
 The fixed shoulder-mounted caret inlets are offset from the forward fuselage to bypass the turbulent boundary layer and generate oblique shocks with the upper inboard corners to ensure good total pressure recovery and efficient supersonic flow compression.
 Maximum speed without external stores is approximately Mach 1.8 in supercruise at military/intermediate power and greater than Mach 2 with afterburners.
 (Note: This capability was demonstrated in 2005 when General John P. Jumper exceeded Mach 1.7 in the F-22 without afterburners.
 When flying at Mach 2.0 at 40000 ft in steady level flight, the F-22 is only using 118% throttle out of 150% available (with 100% being military/intermediate power and 150% being full afterburner).
 Time from brake release to Mach 1.7 at 60000 ft level flight is less than 3 minutes 30 seconds.)
-With 18000 lbs of internal fuel and an additional 8000 lbs in two 600-gallon external tanks, the jet has a ferry range of over 1600 nmi.
+With 18000 lbs of internal fuel and an additional 8000 lbs in two 600 USgal external tanks, the jet has a ferry range of over 1600 nmi.
 The aircraft has a refueling boom receptacle centered on its spine and an auxiliary power unit embedded in the left wing root.